LightningFarter/my_learning_notes/LinearAlgebra/note.typ

 ]) <normal_operator_definition>

 #theorem([
-    let $V$ be inner product space, let $T in L(V, V)$ be self-adjoint, then characteristic voalues of $T$ are real, and characteristic vectors of $T$ associated with distinct characteristic values are orthogonal
+    let $V$ be inner product space, let $T in L(V, V)$ be self-adjoint, then characteristic values of $T$ are real, and characteristic vectors of $T$ associated with distinct characteristic values are orthogonal
 ]) <self_adjoint_characteristic_real_orthogonal_theorem>

 #theorem([